ttscoff/popclipextensions/README.md

 This extension converts selected HTML text to Markdown using html2text by Aaron Swartz.
 Reference-style links are used and the references are placed after the text.
 Wrapping is disabled.

 The extension shows up in PopClip as "2MD".

+### OpenURLS

+This extension searches selected text for urls (http or custom handlers) and opens all urls in their default applications.